magicdawn/razor-tmpl/Doc/jQuery-en.md

         <div>item.xxx</div>
     </div>

-in RazorJs,can be write like
+in razor-tmpl,can be write like
 ##1.razor-for razor-while razor-if
 e.g.